 To create a Redis instance using TF, you need the following resources:

 In addition to the fields required by Terraform, we require the following fields to be set:

-auth_enabled=true- Indicates whether OSS Redis AUTH is enabled for the instance.
+auth_enabled=true: indicates whether OSS Redis AUTH is enabled for the instance.
 If set to "true" AUTH is enabled on the instance.
-Default value is "false" meaning AUTH is disabled.
+The default value is "false" meaning AUTH is disabled.

 auth_string=<SECRET_AUTH_TOKEN>: AUTH String set on the instance.
 This field will only be populated if auth_enabled is true.